Thorium: Nuclear weapons

-When gram quantities of plutonium were first produced in the Manhattan Project, it was discovered that a minor isotope (240Pu) underwent significant spontaneous fission, which brought into question the viability of a plutonium-fueled gun-type nuclear weapon.
+When gram quantities of plutonium were first produced in the Manhattan Project, it was discovered that a minor isotope (240Pu) underwent significant spontaneous fission, which brought into question the viability of a plutonium-fuelled gun-type nuclear weapon.
 While the Los Alamos team began work on the implosion-type weapon to circumvent this issue, the Chicago team discussed reactor design solutions.
 Eugene Wigner proposed to use the 240Pu-contaminated plutonium to drive the conversion of thorium into 233U in a special converter reactor.
 It was hypothesized that the 233U would then be usable in a gun-type weapon, though concerns about contamination from 232U were voiced.
 Progress on the implosion weapon was sufficient, and this converter was not developed further, but the design had enormous influence on the development of nuclear energy.
 It was the first detailed description of a highly enriched water-cooled, water-moderated reactor similar to future naval and commercial power reactors.

+In 1943 the Manhattan Project contracted two private companies, Union Carbide and Chevron, to quietly compile a survey of uranium and thorium deposits around the world.
+The primary focus was uranium but early in the process thorium was also included.
+Deposits of monazite sands where identified in Brazil, Netherlands East Indies, and Travancore in India but none of these were pursued by the project.